MiguelHBO/CDC-CRUD-Django-Project/README.md

 ## Production architecture that inspired this demo

-The original production version follows a pipeline concept similar to this:
+The original archtecture version follows a pipeline concept similar to this:

 ```
 Source Database (SAS)